RX-M/kubecon-eu-2019/step07/README.md

 The EFK stack is actually an alternative to the ELK (Elasticsearch, Logstash, and Kibana).
 The only difference is that Fluentd takes Logstash's place.
-By default, Fluentd's Elasticsearch plugin will make it act identical to Logstash, thus causing Fluentd to send all events in the same manner as logstash would.
+By default, Fluentd's Elasticsearch plugin will make it act identical to Logstash, thus causing Fluentd to send all events in the same manner as Logstash would.

 Type "logstash" into the Index Pattern text box: